duthied/Free-Friendika/doc/api.md

 * allow_cid/allow_gid/deny_cid/deny_gid (optional): on create: empty string or omitting = public photo, specify in format '```<x><y><z>```' for private photo; on update: keys need to be present with empty values for setting a private photo now to public

 both calls point to one function for creating AND updating photos.
 Saves data for the scales 0-2 to database (see above for scale description).
 Call adds non-visible entries to items table to enable authenticated contacts to comment/like the photo.
 Client should pay attention to the fact that updated access rights are not transferred to the contacts. i.e. public photos remain publicly visible if they have been commented/liked before setting visibility back to a limited group.
-Or: previously limited photos remain limited even if changed to publicly visible.
 Currently it is best way to inform user that updating rights is not the best way, offer a solution to add photo as a new photo with the new rights.

 #### Return values